SoftFever/OrcaSlicer/README.md

 - More features can be found in [change notes](https://github.com/SoftFever/OrcaSlicer/releases/)

 # Wiki
-The wiki below aims to provide an detailed explanation of the slicer settings, how to get the most out of them as well as how to calibrate and setup your printer.
+The wiki below aims to provide a detailed explanation of the slicer settings, how to get the most out of them as well as how to calibrate and setup your printer.

 The wiki is work in progress so bear with us while we get it up and running!